English at Westminster

 Spelling at Westminster Primary Academy:

 Every week, each year group has access to a weekly spelling rule taken from the National Curriculum.
 The children are taught this rule and are given time and different activities to practise the spellings at home and in school.
 The children are tested on the word list on a Monday (baseline test) and are given a score.
 Then they are tested on the same words on a Friday after learning the words all week and are rewarded for attitude and improvement.
+Throughout the week, we focus on discrete teaching of the rules paying close attention to the morphology - how words are built.

 Vocabulary at Westminster Primary Academy:

 We use ‘Word Aware’ to plan for and teach new vocabulary linked to our topics and key texts.
 We make sure that children are secure in their ‘Anchor Words’ and then we plan and teach children their ‘Goldilocks’ words (pitched ‘just right’) for their year group.
 These are probably the most important words to learn and revisit as these tier two words will be needed to make sense of the topic / text.
 We also plan for ‘Step On’ words which are complex words that need explaining but are unlikely to be encountered regularly afterwards.
+We use ‘Word Wizard Sheets’ which help us practice the Word Aware strategies when learning new words such as how many syllables it has, what are its synonyms etc.

 Handwriting at Westminster Primary Academy:

-At Westminster Primary Academy we follow the ‘Penpals for Handwriting’ scheme of work.
+At Westminster Primary Academy after the Read Write Inc we follow the ‘Penpals for Handwriting’ scheme of work.
 This is a consistent scheme that has been tried and tested in schools and is proven to drive up handwriting standards.
 It is split into developmental phases which provide clear progression for primary children.
 We aim for our children to leave in Year 6 with the ability to write using their own style of fast, fluent and legible handwriting.
 In addition to teaching handwriting during discrete handwriting lessons, we have high expectations that what is taught and applied during these lessons will also be applied in all writing.

 Writing at Westminster Primary Academy: